CarlosMacedo/folder-structure-springboot/README.md

 The purpose of this is to be very efficient in extracting the company's business rules from the code (explicit mapping).
 After all, this is a very important aspect for a startup.

 Furthermore, it is an architecture that can be easily evolved into a micro service architecture.
-Usually, this happens when the startup grows a exponentially.
+Usually, this happens when the startup grows exponentially.

 ## Recommended for
 This model is more efficient for startup and for initial product creation.
 After all, it is not always necessary to develop based on micro services.